thibaultcha/TCBlobDownload/README.md

 # TCBlobDownload
-This little library uses `NSOperations` to download big files using `NSURLConnection` in background threads with `NSOperationQueue`.
+This little library uses **NSOperations** to download big files using **NSURLConnection** in background threads.

-I've implemented `TCBlobDownload` which extends `NSOperation` and use `TCBlobDownloadManager` to execute it.
-You can set a delegate for each `TCBlobDownload` to update your views etc…
+I've implemented **TCBlobDownload** which extends NSOperation and use **TCBlobDownloadManager** to execute it.
+You can set a delegate or use blocks (your choice) for each download to update your views etc…

 I've tested it with files from ~150MB to ~700MB, mostly videos.